ICHydro/Riverlabs/docs/en/user-manual/quick-start/arduino-setup.md

 ![Arduino IDE Overview](../../assets/images/arduino1.jpg)
 *The Arduino IDE showing the editor window (top) and information window (bottom)*

+**Editor Window** (top)<br>

-**Editor Window** (top) - This is where you write and edit your code.
+- This is where you write and edit your code.
 Arduino uses a language very similar to C++.
 Each program (called a "sketch") consists of two main functions:

-- `setup()` - Runs once when the logger powers on
+    - `setup()`: runs once when the logger powers on
-- `loop()` - Runs repeatedly while the logger is powered
+    - `loop()`: runs repeatedly while the logger is powered

+**Information Window** (bottom)<br>

-**Information Window** (bottom) - Displays compilation output, upload progress, and any errors that occur during the process.
+- Displays compilation output, upload progress and any errors that occur during the process.

-**Important Toolbar Buttons:**
+**Important toolbar buttons**

-- ✓ **Verify** - Compiles your code to check for errors
+- ✓ **Verify**: Compiles your code to check for errors
-- → **Upload** - Compiles and uploads code to your logger
+- → **Upload**: Compiles and uploads code to your logger
-- **Serial Monitor** - View real-time serial output from your logger
+- **Serial Monitor**: View real-time serial output from your logger

 ## What is Arduino?

-[Arduino](https://www.arduino.cc/) is a fantastic open source hardware ecosystem centered around the Arduino IDE - a user-friendly software development environment for writing code that runs on embedded processors like those in Riverlabs loggers.
+[Arduino](https://www.arduino.cc/) is a fantastic open-source hardware ecosystem centred around the Arduino IDE: a user-friendly software development environment for writing code that runs on embedded processors, such as those in Riverlabs loggers.

 The Arduino team developed a special bootloader that allows you to connect Arduino-compatible boards to your computer without needing specialized hardware programmers.
 Your Riverlabs logger comes with this bootloader pre-installed.